CPScript/CPScript/README.md

 Questions | Answers
 --------- | ---------
-[Do i have hacks in games?] | YES! i do have hacks in MANY diffrent games Variating from Fortnite, CSGO, Minecraft, Roblox, coolmath, and many other games
+[Do i have hacks in games?] | YES! i do have hacks in MANY diffrent games Variating from Fortnite, GTA, Minecraft, Roblox, coolmath, and many other games
 [Why do i use hacks?] | for the fun of it, I dont use hacks for an advantage, I test and use them for fun.
 [Have i made any?] | I have made some Game hacks (i will not give them to you) I have made them for the fun of it BC im board all the time <3
 [Can you have any of the hacks] | NO! i do not promote hacking for you can get in a lot of trouble, I dont use them for bad. i test and explore